kmill126/SoftCar_FinalProject/README.md

 # SoftCar_FinalProject
 The Umbrella Project by Josh Cole and Katherine Miller for the JHU WSE Software Carpentry Course Final Project

-TThe Umbrella Project uses python to create a desktop application for checking the weather, from the website weather.com, in a given zipcode and creating alerts for it in one of two ways.
+The Umbrella Project uses python to create a desktop application for checking the weather, from the website weather.com, in a given zipcode and creating alerts for it in one of two ways.
 The main application is to take the user's phone number and carrier and sending a text alert (to take your umbrella) whenever it starts raining and again when it stops (to let you know you don't need the umbrella anymore).
 The check is done every x minutes (where x is a user input value in order to control the frequency).
 A secondary application is to click a check now button that will give a pop up window on desktop for the current weather condition in the given zipcode.

 To use this application all you will need is the weather_widget.py file, and you will need to run the function weather_widget.
 This will create a pop up window using tkinter from which you can run The Umbrella Project